BryanWilhite/Blog/presentation/entry/2013/2013-12-26-the-fat-getter-and-other-mvvm-anti-patterns.md

 </td></tr><tr><td>
 “[MVVM Multiselect Listbox](http://www.gbogea.com/2010/01/02/mvvm-multiselect-listbox)”
 </td><td>
-This design by Gabriel Perez should work better than a similar control I built in 2012 because is features `SelectionItem&lt;T&gt;`—a powerful use of generics.
+This design by Gabriel Perez should work better than a similar control I built in 2012 because is features `SelectionItem<T>`—a powerful use of generics.
 </td></tr><tr><td>
 “[Wiring up View and Viewmodel in MVVM and Silverlight 4](http://blog.roboblob.com/2010/01/17/wiring-up-view-and-viewmodel-in-mvvm-and-silverlight-4-blendability-included/)”
 </td><td>